slalom-consulting-ltd/terraform-guidelines/README.md

 }
 ```

-## Hardcoding
+## Hard-coding

-Don't hardcode values in resources.
+Don't hard-code values in resources.
 Add variables and set defaults.

-You can avoid limiting yourself with policies and resources by making resources optional or overidable.
+You can avoid limiting yourself with policies and resources by making resources optional or over-ridable.

 ```Terraform
 resource "aws_iam_role" "codebuild" {